 Kathryn Milner Shehane Memorial Scholarship

 The Kathryn Milner Shehane Memorial Scholarship was established in 2015 to pay tribute to Ms. Shehane, a former Douglas County School System Superintendent, and to assist graduates from the five high schools in the Douglas County School System.
-After Ms. Shehane passed away in 2015, her longtime friend and former colleague, Ms. Harriet Morgan, established this scholarship with PET.
-PET is particularly honored to administer the Kathryn Milner Shehane Memorial Scholarship since Ms. Shehane was instrumental in PET’s founding in 1993.
+After Ms. Shehane passed away in 2015, her longtime friend and former colleague, Ms. Harriet Morgan, established this scholarship with DCEF.
+DCEF is particularly honored to administer the Kathryn Milner Shehane Memorial Scholarship since Ms. Shehane was instrumental in the organization’s founding in 1993, known then as the Public Education Trust.
 Applicants must plan to major in education.
-(1 scholarship of $1,000)

 Nora McDonald Memorial Scholarship

 The Nora McDonald Memorial Scholarship was established in 2012 to honor the memory of Ms. Nora McDonald, and to fund scholarships for Douglas County School System seniors who attend the College and Career Institute (CCI).
 Ms. McDonald served as the Office Manager at the CCI from 2009 until the time of her death in 2011.
 Pending qualified applications, this scholarship will be awarded to two male and two female students.